 Cyprus - Consumption

-On a working-day and seasonally-adjusted quarter-on-quarter basis, economic growth gathered pace, accelerating to 1.0% in Q1, following the previous period's 0.9% growth.
+On a working-day and seasonally adjusted quarter-on-quarter basis, economic growth accelerated to 1.3% in Q3, compared to the previous period's 0.3% increase.

 Cyprus - Consumption Data

 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

 December 1, 2022